Which under-the-radar destinations should you be travelling to in 2020?Read more...

 Take the usual precautions when walking across rough and stony ground, and through shrubbery and vegetation, against snakes, scorpions, etc. If you are entering a ruined building from broad sunlight, make a noise so that any snakes retreat.

 Iran is very safe for women travellers.
-Harassment is now minimal, especially if you wear the manteau, as it is assumed you are Iranian and/or Muslim.
+Harassment is minimal, especially if you wear the manteau, decently cover your hair and lower part of the torso.
 Be aware, however, that it is very unusual for a single woman to walk unescorted in public at night.
 Make sure to avoid being alone in the evening in particular in the old town in Yazd, or Ahvaz and Khuzestan generally.
 If you do feel, however, that you are being harassed, you are strongly encouraged to bring this to the attention of other people present, in particular men (eg: a bus driver).
 Such behaviour is looked down upon by other members of the society.
 By expressing your indignation publicly you will be doing other female travellers, and yourself, a great favour.
 Keep in mind that harassment often happens simply because it is perceived as acceptable.

-You are more likely to be in danger if you insist on importing your car.
-There were 24,000 road deaths and over 80,000 injuries reported in Iran in 2006.
-During the first eight months of 2012 around 14,000 people lost their lives.
-The number of deaths, however, seems to be slowly decreasing from the peak of 27,759 deaths in 2005.
+The road safety record in Iran is poor.
+The number of deaths, however, seems to be slowly decreasing from the peak of 27,759 in 2005 to 15,932 in 2018.
 Leaving aside the nightmare of Tehran traffic, which guarantees road rage and stomach ulcers, be aware that Iranian lorry and coach drivers work very long hours and that few private vehicles have reflectors or working lights and their drivers disregard every rule in the book.
 Traffic does not necessarily stop at a red light, nor wait until green before setting off, with the exception perhaps of Kish and Qeshm.
 Regard zebra crossings as merely road surface decorations.
 Pedestrians take their life into their own hands crossing the road and the sight of their terror-stricken faces forms the chief entertainment for motorists.
 If a driver flashes his/her lights it does not mean it is safe to cross; your presence is being acknowledged, but not necessarily your continued existence on this earth.
 On the other hand, having started to cross, do not turn tail or break into a run; both actions constitute a personal challenge to the driver to continue the pursuit.

 Be aware that it is easy to break an important social convention without realising it and this can affect your safety.
-For instance, in summer 2004, the smoking of ‘hubble-bubble’ waterpipes (qalian) in public was banned on the grounds that it promoted ‘licentious behaviour’.
-Presently men can smoke in public, but it may be more difficult for women, as most traditional tea houses would not serve qalian to women or mixed groups.
+For instance, smoking of ‘hubble-bubble’ waterpipes (qalian) in public has in the past been banned on the grounds that it promoted ‘licentious behaviour’.
+Men can, however, smoke in public and in some cafés or restaurants that allow it, but it may be more difficult for women, as traditional tea houses would not serve qalian to women or mixed groups.

 If you are confronted with officialdom, do not lose your temper, shout or threaten.
 Be polite and apologetic if not abject.
 Women: forget all feminist scruples and cry.
 Always insist on seeing someone who speaks English (any other Western language will be difficult).